The Bruce Medalists

 ||1992 Bruce Medalist

-A native of Groningen, Maarten Schmidt earned his bachelor's degree at the University of Groningen and his Ph.D. under Jan H. Oort at the University of Leiden in 1956.
+A native of Groningen, Maarten Schmidt earned his bachelor's degree at the University of Groningen.
+While a graduate student at the University of Leiden he spent a year operating an observatory and measuring stellar positions for the second Leiden expediton in Kenya.
+He returned to Leiden to participate in the first radio survey of the northern sky, using the 21-cm line to measure radial velocities of hydrogen clouds and thus map out the spiral arms in half of the Galaxy.
+He earned his Ph.D. under Jan H. Oort with a thesis on the mass distribution in the Galaxy in 1956.
 He then spent two years as a Carnegie Fellow at the Mt.
-Wilson and Palomar Observatories, returned to Leiden for one year, and then joined the California Institute of Technology, from which he formally retired in 1996 but where he remains active.
+Wilson and Palomar Observatories, returned to Leiden for one year, and then joined the California Institute of Technology, where he has been ever since.
+He formally retired in 1996 but was still publishing as late as 2009.
 At first he continued working on the mass distribution and dynamics of the Galaxy, including the exchange of matter between stars and gas clouds.
 When Rudolph Minkowski retired, Schmidt took over his project of taking spectra of objects which had been found to be radio emitters.
 In 1963 he identified the first quasar, showing that these starlike objects exhibit ordinary hydrogen lines, but at redshifts far greater than those observed in stars.
 Since then he has investigated the evolution and distribution of quasars, discovering that they were more abundant when the universe was younger, one of the major reasons for the decline in favor of steady state models of the universe.
 He and his colleagues found that the abundance of quasars was a maximum at an early time, and that they were less abundant at very early times, and he has long sought to find the redshift above which there are no quasars.
 In later years he joined teams finding x-ray and gamma ray sources from orbiting observatories such as ROSAT and the Compton Gamma Ray Observatory.
 He then obtained their optical spectra at the Keck Observatory.
 He spent several years as an administrator at Caltech, heading astronomy from 1972-75 and the physics, mathematics and astronomy division for the next three years.
 From 1978-80 he served as the last director of the Hale Observatories before initiating the divorce of Caltech and its Palomar Observatory from the Carnegie Institution of Washington and its Mount Wilson Observatory.

 Presentation of Bruce medal